How to Grow and Care for Easter Lily Plants

 Also, you can pot up the bulbs to force them to grow indoors.
 They will need a “chilling period” before bringing them indoors.
 This is a lot of fun.
 And, you can give them to family and friends as a gift.
 More on Forcing Bulbs.

-Note: Plants from smaller new bulbs may require a few years of growth before blooming for the first time.
+Note: Easter Lily plants from smaller new bulbs may require a few years of growth before blooming for the first time.

 Easter Lily Flower Plant 2023